Arts & Humanities Librarian Wendy Spaček (left) and Senior Art Award winner Cas Almond. Cracked Egg print by Cas Almond.

 Thank you to Elise Richman and Wendy for the pictures!

 For over a decade, the Collins Memorial Library has sponsored an award for an outstanding graduating Art major.
 Each year a Library panel convenes to preview the senior show and after much discussion selects the winning artwork.
 The artist is awarded $250 and the honor of displaying their artwork prominently in the library for one year.

-Collins Library is pleased to bestow the 2022 Senior Art Award to Willa Bartholomay!
+Collins Library is pleased to bestow the 2023 Senior Art Award to Cas Almond!

-We are thrilled to honor Willa with this year’s Senior Art Award and look forward to exhibiting their work in Collins Library in the upcoming year.
-Congratulations, Willa!
+We are thrilled to honor Cas with this year’s Senior Art Award and look forward to exhibiting a portion of his work in Collins Library in the upcoming year.
+Congratulations, Cas!

 Jamie Spaine, Administrative and Special Projects Coordinator